steppsr/getxchtxPS/README.md

-## XCH Transaction Exporter : getxchtxPS [Powershell Edition]
+## XCH Transaction Exporter : getxchtx [Powershell Edition]

 Generate a list of transactions for Chia (XCH) into a CSV file.

 ---

-**getxchtxPS.ps1** - The script pulls all your transactions into a json file by using Chia CLI commands, then loops through each transaction building a CSV file.
+**getxchtxPS.ps1** - The script pulls all your transactions into a json file by Chia CLI commands, then loops through each transaction building a CSV file.

 ---

 ```
-Usage: chia wallet get_transactions [OPTIONS]
+Usage: .\getxchtxPS [OPTIONS]

 Options:
   -f INTEGER       Set the fingerprint to specify which wallet to use  [required]